syorn96/Lucky-Duck/README.md

 During each turn, the current player will decide if they want to switch their card with a random card from the deck, or keep the card they currently have.
 Once a turn has passed the player can no longer trade their card and the turn's card will be revealed.

-The player with the highest Total Luck is the Luckier Duck!
+The player with the highest Total Luck is the Luckier Duck and will receive a fortune!

 The deck will consists of 44 cards.
 Each card will be a Duck meme with it's type, number, and a description.